 A small town right at the Italian border, about halfway between Ljubljana and Venice.
 It’s a town with an interesting history and beautiful surroundings.
 It’s situated at the very end of the Soča valley, just below the Karst region and not too far from the sea, making it a perfect starting point for exploring.
 And it’s literally surrounded by vineyards, so if you’re a wine lover, this is the town you’re after.
 It’s not very touristic, it’s more of an off the beaten path destination, but still worth the visit.

 To be exact, the actual destination is the valley of Soča, the stunning emerald river, that has carved this beautiful valley.
 Though Bovec is a cozy little town, it’s the nature around it that attracts all the tourists.
-But it is conveniently located high up in the valley, making it a great starting point for
+But it is conveniently located high up in the valley, making it a great starting point for numerous outdoor activities.

 The Soča valley is perfect for those seeking a more active summer vacation in nature.
 The mountains, surrounding the valley, are perfect for hiking and mountain biking, and many other outdoor activities.